act3-ace/safe-autonomy-sims/docs/api/core/platforms/cwh/index.md

 # cwh

-This page contains the Platform used in Docking tasks with CWH dynamics, along with all the necessary Platform parts: Controllers, Sensors, Properties, and AvailablePlatformTypes.
+This package contains the Platform used in Docking tasks with CWH dynamics, along with all the necessary Platform parts.
 Controllers apply controls to thrusters and control surfaces to interact with environment dynamics.
 Sensors measure various aspects of the environment.
-Properties define the range of values expected to be passed to a given Controller.
+All PlatformParts include a set of properties which define the range of values the Platform Part can handle.

+These Platforms and Platform Parts can interact directly with entities in the environment simulation to read from or update the simulation state.

 - [Cwh available platforms](../../../../reference/core/platforms/cwh/cwh_available_platforms.md)
 - [Cwh controllers](../../../../reference/core/platforms/cwh/cwh_controllers.md)